 Prince Harry says he held out hope Princess Diana might still be alive and in hiding for years after her death

-Prince Harry writes in his book, "Spare," about how he responded in the days and years following the death of his mother, Princess Diana, in 1997.
-He told Anderson Cooper about how he didn't believe Diana was dead.
+In his book, "Spare," Prince Harry writes about how he responded in the days and years following the death of his mother, Princess Diana, in 1997.
+Harry didn't believe Diana was dead, he told Anderson Cooper.

 "For a long time, I just refused to accept that she was— she was gone," Harry said.
 "Part of, you know, she would never do this to us, but also part of, maybe this is all part of a plan."